-Error n umber and message Cause of error Your response R43 XXXX (HEX) = ARITH/FUNC SOCAL WD CNT Not an error.
+Error n umber and message Cause of error Your response R43 XXXX (HEX) ≈ ARITH/FUNC SOCAL WD CNT Not an error.
 Special overlays (SOCALs) are required. /XXXX is the length of the arithmetic/function overlay (see "Incorporating Subroutines" in Chapter 3).
 R44 XXXX (HEX) = FI/O, I/O SOCAL WD CNT Not an error.
 Special overlays (SOCALs) are required. /XXXX is the length of the FORTRAN I/O, I/O, and conversion subroutine overlay (see "Incorporating Subroutines" in Chapter 3).
 R45 XXXX (HEX) = DISK FI/O SOCAL WD CNT Not an error.
 Special overlays (SOCALs) are required. /XXXX is the length of the disk FORTRAN I/O overlay, including the 320 word buffer.
 R46 XXXX (HEX) = AN ILLEGAL ML ADDR One of the following: /XXXX is the address where the core load builder has been requested to start loading the mainline program.
 However, this address is lower than the highest address occupied by the version of disk I/O requested for this core load.
 This error may also be caused by starting an absolute mainline program at an odd location.
 An ORG to an even location, followed by a BSS of an odd number of words, has the same effect as an ORG to an odd location.
-Do one of the foll 1.
-Assign the mai address.
-2. Request a shor 3.
-Assign the mai boundary.
+Do one of the following: Assign the mainline program origin at a higher address.
+Request a shorter version of disk I/O. Assign the mainline program origin at an even boundary.
 R47 XXXX (HEX) TOO MANY WDS IN COMMON The length of COMMON specified in the mainline program plus the length of the core load exceeds core storage by /XXXX words.
-R48 XXXX (HEX) This message is printed with message R05.
-The hex value is the be added to your in this addition is the would have been in count and sector a the disk routine as \$DUMP entry point R64 XXXXX IS BOTH A LIBF AND A CALL The subroutine named in this message is either improperly referenced; that is, a CALL instead of a LIBF or vice versa, or ha or has been referenced in both CALL and LIBF statements.
+Defined COMMON for this coreload overlaps low COMMON by /XXXX words.
+Do one of the following: 1.
+Decrease the size of COMMON.
+2. Request a shorter version of disk I/O. R48 XXXX (HEX) This message is printed with message R05.
+The hex value is the number of words that must be added to your mainline program.
+The reason for this addition is that ILSX2 or a user-written ILS02 would have been loaded into an area where word count and sector address are temporarily placed by the disk routine as a result of an entry to the \$DUMP entry point in the skeleton supervisor.
+R64 XXXXX IS BOTH A LIBF AND A CALL The subroutine named in this message is either improperly referenced; that is, a CALL instead of a LIBF or vice versa, or has been referenced in both CALL and LIBF statements.
 R65 XXXXX HAS MORE THAN 14 ENTRY POINTS This message usually means that the subroutine has been destroyed since a subroutine is not stored if it contains more than 14 entry points.
-Element A 14 (Dent 2 - CA) (Com 1 - 41-114)

 Figure A-14 (Part 3 of 4).
 Core load builder error messages